wildboar-foundation/wildboar/README.md

 [wildboar](https://isaksamsten.github.io/wildboar/) is a Python module for temporal machine learning and fast distance computations built on top of [scikit-learn](https://scikit-learn.org) and [numpy](https://numpy.org) distributed under the GNU Lesser General Public License Version 3.
-Learn more about [what's new](https://isaksamsten.github.io/wildboar/master/more/whatsnew.html).

 It is currently maintained by Isak Samsten